 For mixed and interracial families like mine, we have a spread of American, Thai, and Asian dishes that we bring together, like a melting pot, to celebrate at big gatherings like Thanksgiving, Christmas, and Easter.

-This usually means having Turkey as the main course, then dipping sauces, rice, salads, egg rolls, and spring rolls mixed with some traditional recipes with green beans, sweet potatoes, cranberry sauce, and some desserts at the end of a meal.
+Each family is different but for many usually means having Turkey as the main course, then dipping sauces, rice, salads, egg rolls, and spring rolls mixed with some traditional recipes with green beans, sweet potatoes, cranberry sauce, and some desserts at the end of a meal.

 There are many different ways of making turkey more flavorful.
 Brining, marinating, and drying rubs using different spices, herbs, and sauces will make turkey flavorful.
 You can also try different cooking methods, like smoking, grilling, or deep frying the turkey.